perfettp/ByMuR/README.md

 # Bayesian MUlti-Risk Assessment

 Bymur Software computes Risk and Multi-Risk associated to Natural Hazards.
-In particular this tool aims to provide a final working application for the city of Naples, considering three natural phenomena, i.e earthquakes, volcanic eruptions and tsunamis.
+The tool is the final product of BYMUR (BaYesian MUlti-Risk assessment: a case study for natural risks in the city of Naples), an Italian project funded by the Italian Ministry of Education (MIUR) in the frame of 2008 FIRB, Futuro in Ricerca funding program.
-The tool is the final product of BYMUR, an Italian project funded by the Italian Ministry of Education (MIUR) in the frame of 2008 FIRB, Futuro in Ricerca funding program.
+In BYMUR project the tool was used to provide a final working pilot application for the city of Naples, considering three natural phenomena, i.e earthquakes, volcanic eruptions and tsunamis.

 ---